Ping-uin/dotfiles/README.md

 ## Updating Dotfiles

-Changes can be made in the `~/.config/` dir and synced via the sync script:
+Changes can and should be made in the `~/.config/` dir and synced via the sync script:

 ```bash
 ~/dotfiles/export_conf.sh